tobuya/post_stream/README.md

 ## 🙏 Acknowledgements

-I would like to thank all code reviewers for making this project better.
+I want to thank all code reviewers for making this project better.
-I would also like to acknowledge the [Random User Generator](https://randomuser.me), a free and open source API for generating random user profile pictures data for this project.
+I also want to acknowledge the [Random User Generator](https://randomuser.me), a free and open source API for generating random user profile pictures data for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>